min2ha/ukwa-site/content/target/17370/index.en.md

   "subject": "UK General Election 2015"
 }

-# Homeless Link: Designed by experience - the new manifesto to end homelessness

 Homeless Link is a national membership charity for organisations working directly with people who become homeless in England.
 They work to make services better and campaign for policy change that will help end homelessness.